nathanverse/my_site/content/blog/dev_foundation/concurrency/java_concurrency_in_practice_Brian_Goetz/10_avoid_liveness_hazards.md

 a thread and not the section of code like intrinsic lock, explicit locks when dumped may be imprecise about which stack it was acquired at.

 # 3. Other liveness hazards.
+Other than deadlock, there are other kinds of liveness hazard.
+The most common one probably is starvation where threads need certain kind of resource to make progress, but its request to access the resource is always denied.

+A typical resource to manage is CPU cycles.
+While the idea of tweaking thread priorities might seem like a straightforward solution – for instance, prioritizing the event thread in a GUI system to enhance responsiveness – it frequently proves unnecessary in most applications.
+Worse, it can lead to CPU cycle starvation for threads with lower priority.
+Furthermore, the varying ways operating systems handle priorities, and how the JVM maps to them, means this approach can undermine your application's platform independence, a generally undesirable outcome.